 Google review count and score are factored into local search ranking: more reviews and positive ratings will probably improve a business’s local ranking.

-Ideally, you want customers who’ve had a good experience with you to leave a review on Google.
+Ideally, you want customers who’ve had a good experience with you to leave a review on Google!
 There are ways you can make this easier for them by supplying them with a link that takes them directly to your reviews without fuss and bother, so they can make their own contribution.
-So, let’s get down to it.

-- In the knowledge panel, click on the number of reviews – it’s a link.
+- In the knowledge panel (the box of info that appears on the right of page 1 of search results), click on the number of reviews – it’s a link.